TheSpeedX/TBomb/README.md

-<h1 align="center">TBomb v1.7b</h1>
+<h1 align="center">TBomb v2.0b</h1>
 <p align="center">A free and open-source SMS/Call bombing application for GNU/Linux And Termux</p>

 ## Note:
-Due to the script abuse, many APIs have been taken offline.
+Due to overuse of script, a bunch APIs have been taken offline.
 It is okay if you do not receive all the messages.

 - The application requires active internet connection to contact the APIs
 - You would not be charged for any SMS/calls dispatched as a consequence of this script